Skip to main content

 • Uncertainty regarding U.S. trade policy, tariffs and relations with Mexico may damp investment in the region.

-• Since roughly half of maquiladoras in Ciudad Juárez are auto related, change in U.S. vehicle demand may affect manufacturing activity south of the border with a ripple effect on El Paso employment.
+• Since roughly 30 percent of maquiladoras in Ciudad Juárez are auto related, changes in U.S. vehicle demand may affect manufacturing activity south of the border with a ripple effect on El Paso employment.

 Notes

-1. The history of El Paso has been adapted from the Texas State Historical Association’s Handbook of Texas, tshaonline.org/handbook/online/articles/hde01.
+1. The history of El Paso has been adapted from the Texas State Historical Association’s Handbook of Texas.

-2. The percentage shares of individual clusters do not add to 100 because some industries are counted in multiple clusters, and some industries are not counted at all based on cluster definitions.
+3. The percentage shares of individual clusters are normalized to add up to 100 and differ from individual industry share totals.
+Some industries are included in multiple clusters, while some others are omitted because they fall outside revised cluster definitions.
 (See the appendix for more information.)

-6. Border crossings data are from the Bureau of Transportation Services, www.bts.gov/transborder.
+6. Border crossings data from the Bureau of Transportation Services and from U.S. Customs and Border Protection.

 7. Maquiladoras are manufacturing operations in Mexico that assemble imported components into exportable products that are free of import and export duties.